wendyverdonk93/docs/content/tools/server2server/server-to-server-flow.md

 }
 ```

-Once the customer has successfully processed the verification step to finalize the payment, the notification_url will notify the ecommerce platform with a completed status.
-Order details can be called through a GET -/orders/{order_id}
+Once the customer has successfully processed the verification step to finalize the payment, the <i>notification_url</i> will notify the ecommerce platform with a completed status.
+Order details can be called through a GET -/orders/{order_id} .

 ## Non 3D request
 When no 3D verification is required, the transaction status response will be processed directly and no form will be sent.